supasuma/CV/README.md

 *November 7, 2016, Richard Acreman, Partner at WM Reply managed Summer indirectly at WM360*

-**Sheffield Consulting - Contract (NZ)** (Jan 2013 to June 2014)
+**Sheffield Consulting - Contract (NZ)** (Jan 2013 to June 2013)
 *Researcher / Resourcer*

 *LinkedIn Recommendation:- "Summer was a highly valued member of our professional services firm.
 As a researcher she was very well organised, proactive, had a high attention to detail, was lateral in her thinking and communicated effectively with her internal clients.
 She was reliable in delivering to deadlines and could juggle a range of priorities with aplomb.
 Personally Summer was a delight to have in the business.
 She worked very constructively with a range of personalities, was intelligent in her judgements around a variety of issues and brought a great sense of humour and perspective to the rigours of a demanding environment.
-Summer has been with us for a total period of 2.5 years.
 We would employ her again without hesitation."*

 *August 22, 2012, Ian Taylor, Executive Director at Sheffield managed Summer*

+**Univesity of Auckland - Contract (NZ)** (Feb 2011 - Aug 2011)
+*Academic Research Assistant

-**Sheffield Consulting - Permanent (NZ)** (Jan 2009 - July 2012)
+**Sheffield Consulting - Permanent (NZ)** (Jan 2009 - Feb 2011)
 *Researcher / Resourcer*

 ## Interests